csfloat/extension/README.md

 * Change the amount of items on the page up to 100
 * Shows when trade holds expire for items in any Steam inventory

+## Developer Guide

+Please see [`src/`](/src/README.md) for an overview of how the extension works and underlying tech.
+Contributions are welcome!

 ## Changelog